-Disclosure option 1: Better target the confidentiality rule (part of recommended package)
+Disclosure option 1: Better target the confidentiality rule (part of recommended that would identify (directly or indirectly) a taxpayer.

-The initial proposal set out in Towards a new Tax Administration Act was to narrow the "tax secrecy" rule to a "taxpayer confidentiality" rule, namely one that was limited to information that would identify (directly or indirectly) a taxpayer.
 Narrowing the rule in this way would continue to protect taxpayer information, the core reason for the confidentiality rules, but more easily allow the release of anonymised, aggregated information, together with information that did not identify taxpayers - for example, policy information, procurement information, training information and finance and planning information.